-(1) Evacuation and/or Implementation of Flood Coping Measures by the People
+(1) Evacuation and/or Flood Cooping Operation for the People

 The FFWS provides advanced warning to the population of an impending flood indicating its likely magnitude and lead time, that is time allowance between people receiving information and the occurrence of the forecast flood level.
 This provides the opportunity for evacuation of those likely to be affected to nominated safer areas where appropriate preparations for their safety have been made.
 Measures can also be implemented to permit the transfer of movable assets to such areas or even to higher levels within existing residences.
+Without such information, it is not possible for people to evacuate either themselves or property safely.
+Lead time required for evacuation to ensure safety of human life may be 3-4 hours at the shortest.